 How We Tested the Best Copy Trading Platforms

-We left no stone unturned in our quest to identify the best options, employing a multi-layered testing process that assesses functionality, user experience, and real-world usability.
+In our quest to identify the best options, we left no stone unturned, employing a multi-layered testing process that assesses functionality, user experience, and real-world usability.
 Here’s a breakdown of our methodology:

 - Account Funding